 - BONUS: kickass hotels in Paris for the newly-engaged

-But let me level with you first: today, there’s no shortage of readily available Paris proposal advice.
+But let me level with you first: today, there’s no shortage of readily available Paris engagement advice.
 Interestingly, most of it is not informed by experience and is typically a big waste of your time.

 You see, having planned and photographed hundreds of sublime marriage proposals in Paris, I’m the #1 reviewed Paris proposal photographer and author of several influential industry publications, including the bona fide proposal guide, How to Propose to a Girl, which has been seen on abc, FOX, NBC, and CBS.